ras-gh/week6-project/README.md

 The problem was that I did not know how to get the price data from the parent element which was dynamically created.
 For that reason I could not update the grand total at the bottom of the cart.
 I also did not know how to access and modify the quantity figure which was dynamically created inside a parent paragraph containing other data as well.
+ Unfortunately I ran out of time.
+I might have worked out how to do the above but it would probably take a lot more time.